sonic-net/SONiC/doc/memory_statistics/memory_statistics_hld.md

 ### Config DB Enhancements

-A new table, `MEMORY_STATS_TABLE`, will be introduced in `ConfigDB` to store the configuration settings of the Memory Statistics feature.
+A new table, `MEMORY_STATISTICS_TABLE`, will be introduced in `ConfigDB` to store the configuration settings of the Memory Statistics feature.
 This table will allow for management of data collection frequency, retention period, and enable/disable status.
 The relevant configuration parameters and the schema for this table are detailed below.

 **MEMORY_STATS Configuration Parameters**